pnp/blog/content/post/which-javascript-framework-can-i-use-with-sharepoint-framework.md

 ### Use any JavaScript framework

 When building apps using SharePoint Framework, you can use any JavaScript framework.
-If you\'re comfortable working with Vue or Handlebars, or any other framework, you don\'t need to learn any other framework.
+If you're comfortable working with Vue or Handlebars, or any other framework, you don't need to learn any other framework.
 You can be productive from the start and focus on building your app.
 That said, there is a caveat\...